Pregnancy/ maternity related dismissals

 The Government has confirmed that employees will retain the right to take two weeks of leave in cases of the death of a child, as per the existing right to parental bereavement leave, and the existing entitlements to statutory parental bereavement pay will not be affected by the Employment Rights Bill.

-A non-Government amendment to the Employment Rights Bill proposed by Sarah Owen MP (Labour) proposed to extend the existing right to parental bereavement leave (and pay where the conditions are met) to situations where there is a pregnancy loss (such as miscarriage, ectopic pregnancy etc) during the first 24 weeks’ of pregnancy.
-Although this amendment has not been taken forward in its form into the version of the bill presented to the House of Lords, Justin Madders during the Report Stage debates confirmed that the Government “fully accept[s] the principle of bereavement leave for pregnancy loss, as addressed by the amendments.
+A non-Government amendment to the Employment Rights Bill put forward by Sarah Owen MP (Labour) proposed to extend the existing right to parental bereavement leave (and pay where the conditions are met) to situations where there is a pregnancy loss (such as miscarriage, ectopic pregnancy etc) during the first 24 weeks’ of pregnancy.
+Although that amendment was not taken forward, Justin Madders confirmed that the Government “fully accept[s] the principle of bereavement leave for pregnancy loss, as addressed by the amendments.
 We look forward to further discussions with my hon.
 Friend and noble Lords as the Bill moves on to its stages in the other place.
 Bereavement is not an illness or a holiday, and it needs its own special category.”
-It seems then, that although the wording has not been agreed that the Government is committing to extending parental bereavement leave to cover pregnancy loss.
+Following this, on 7 July 2025, the Government announced and subsequently published an amendment to the Employment Rights Bill, which will give both the employee who has suffered pregnancy loss before 24 weeks, and those who satisfy certain relationship conditions, the right to this new statutory bereavement leave.

 Timing and developments: